BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 ![alt text][imageFlipped]

 I also augmented data further with the L/R camera images to teach the car to steer to the center if it moves towards the side of the road.
 The car was now able to at least drive a little while on the road, but still went off-road at sharp turns, and couldn't recover.
 I then added a new dataset consisting specifically of side-to-center recovery for both tracks.
-This led to improved turning behavior on sharp turns.
 These images show what a typical recording of recovery looks like:

 ![alt text][imageSideToCenter1] ![alt text][imageSideToCenter2] ![alt text][imageSideToCenter3]